 How to use this map.
 This map has four layers.
 Click on the icon on the top left corner to open the layers.
 Then remove the ones you don’t want to see.
 You can add this map to your Google maps by clicking the star at the end of the map’s name.

 Coming from the west the most popular route is Hwy 395 north to Ridgecrest, where you can access state route 178 into the park.
 Or you can take 395 north all the way to Olancha, turn on Hwy 190 to Panamint Springs and the park.

 Southerner Says: we had no problem using our GPS, if we had service, but we were mostly on main roads.
 The National Park Service warns against relying solely on GPS as it could lead you to dead ends and roads you don’t want to be on in a car or a rental.
 Pick up a park map and learn the legend for roads.
 The National Park Service also has several downloadable suggested itinerary available here.

 Fly + Road Trip to Death Valley National Park

-If you are doing a fly and road trip vacation, then Las Vegas (LAS) McCarran International Airport, is the closest airport.
-It’s 120 miles to Death Valley National Park from Las Vegas so you could easily fly in, see some sites in Vegas or the surrounding area and then go on to Death Valley.
+If you are doing a fly and road trip vacation, then Las Vegas (LAS) Harry Reid International Airport, is the closest airport.
+It’s 120 miles to Death Valley National Park from Las Vegas so you could easily fly in, see some sites in Vegas or the surrounding area and then go on to Death Valley National Park.
 Even though it would be a long day, it’s also doable as a day trip from Las Vegas.
-Rental cars at McCarran are always very reasonable.
+Rental cars at LAS are always pretty reasonably priced.

 Whether you want to camp or stay in a hotel, Death Valley National Park has options for everyone.
 Because it’s such a big park, I recommend staying inside the park to cut down on driving.
 Especially if it’s your first time.